pyeve/cerberus/docs/validation-rules.rst

 allowed
 -------
-This rule takes a :term:`container` of allowed values.
+This rule takes a :class:`py3:collectionsabc.Container` of allowed values.
 Validates the target value if the value is in the allowed values.
 If the target value is an :term:`iterable`, all its members must be in the allowed values.